Master of Theology in Missiology

 The course is designed primarily for graduates in Theology or other relevant disciplines and could serve as an introduction for further research in Missiology at doctoral level.

 In the full-time programme, during the first semester students will be required to study a compulsory Research and Study Skills module which will introduce them to the world of postgraduate study in the relevant areas together with the first of three main courses.
 In the second semester, students will study the second and third main courses.
-Each main course will be assessed by means of three 3,000-word essays.
+Each main module will be assessed by means of two 4,500-word essays.
 Part-time students will normally complete the same programme over two years.

 At the completion of the taught courses, students will then write a 15,000-word dissertation on a topic of their own choice, under the guidance of a supervisor.